tatiana-s/cerium/README.md

 # Cerium
-An incremental type checker for a subset of C using DDlog.
+Part II Project: An incremental type checker for a subset of C using DDlog.